Ben Wilmot

-Benjamin Lewis Wilmot (born 4 November 1999) is an English professional footballer who plays for club Stoke City.
-Primarily a central defender, he can also be deployed in midfield.
+Benjamin Lewis Wilmot (born 4 November 1999) is an English professional footballer who plays as a centre-back for club Stoke City.

 Wilmot began playing football in the academies at Hitchin Town and Stevenage, breaking into Stevenage's first team during the 2017–18 season.
 He signed for Watford in May 2018 and was loaned to Serie A club Udinese in January 2019.
 In July 2019, he joined Championship club Swansea City on loan.
 Wilmot returned to Watford and helped the club earn promotion to the Premier League during the 2020–21 season.
 He signed for Stoke City in June 2021.
 Internationally, Wilmot has represented England at under-19, under-20, and under-21 level.

 Early life

 Born in Stevenage, Hertfordshire, Wilmot is the son of former Stevenage goalkeeper Richard Wilmot, who made over 150 appearances for the club.
 He attended Hitchin Boys' School and played in the youth teams at Hitchin Town.